 My father-in-law is an expert at this.
 He comes from a family of indigenous shamans, and he inherited the “gift” of his forefathers.
 He regularly cleanses other houses, or people, and he’s very good at it.
 Let’s just say he’s the guy to call if you think you need to ward off any evil.

-At my request, my father-in-law performed a ritual cleanse in our new house.
+At my request, my father-in-law performed a ritual cleanse in the tiny house.

 First, he prepared the east-facing altar with several ritual tools and symbols.
 There’s a large goblet called a sahumerio which is used to light a fire that purifies the place.
 The sahumerio is filled with copal, an aromatic tree resin that is used in ancient ceremonial rituals.
 There’s a bell to bring in harmony, water to cleanse the soul, and fragrance to seal away any evil.